 - Press dough together in the bowl to form a ball, then turn it out onto a lightly floured surface, and knead 3 to 4 times.

 - Roll the dough to 1/2-inch thickness and cut out biscuits.

 - Place biscuits on the prepared baking sheet; bake for 10 to 15 minutes or until golden.

 Original recipe by Southern Living, December 2001

 Use cold butter cut into cubes for the biscuit dough.
-Use a fork or pastry blender or even I find it's easier to mix the butter into the dough with my fingers.
+Use a fork or pastry blender or even your fingers to mix the butter into the dough.

-You only need to knead the dough 4 to 5 times.
-More than that and the biscuits will get tough.
+Only knead the dough 4 to 5 times on a lightly floured surface.
+More than that and the biscuits will become tough.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 218Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 30mgSodium: 515mgCarbohydrates: 25gFiber: 1gSugar: 3gProtein: 4g